t2og/cuckoo/README.md

 ```

 > [!NOTE]
-> Setting the refresh interval too low may result in an Error 429 due to rate limits imposed by CoinGecko or other data sources.
+> Setting the refresh interval too low may result in an **Error 429** due to rate limits imposed by CoinGecko or other data sources.

 ## Command-line usage

 For instance, if you want to track the price of Bitcoin and ETH, and receive a message when ETH's price hits 3800, you can input the following command:

 ```
-cuckoo --watch_tokens bitcoin,ethereum --check_token ethereum --checker higher --target_price 3800 --send_mail your@yourdomain.com
+cuckoo --watch_tokens bitcoin,ethereum --check_token ethereum --checker higher --target_price 3800 --send_mail yourname@domainname.com
 ```

 ## Config-based usage